mangoweb-sylius/SyliusExtendedChannelsPlugin/README.md

 * Send copy of order mail to custom email address per channel
 * When SMTP is unavailable, it prevents error 500 on order submit but logs the error and submits the order
 * Cancel unpaid orders for certain payment method
-* Duplicate product and product variant
 * Allows to change the code for the product and product variant
 * Administration for Hello Bars (you can use your own types)
-* Mark Taxon as external link
-* Bulk action to set categories for products

 <p align="center">
 	<img src="https://raw.githubusercontent.com/mangoweb-sylius/SyliusExtendedChannelsPlugin/master/doc/admin.png"/>